 It starts off as intermittent aches and pains, which most people see as an inevitable consequence of ageing.
 While an element of wear and tear is normal, it should not cause pain.

 Osteoarthritis is irreversible, and so treatment is targeted towards pain relief and slowing progression.
-The earlier you begin treatment with a chiropractor, the more can be done in terms of treatment.
-Even in cases where osteoarthritis is relatively severe, a large amount can be done to reduce the pain associated.
+The earlier you begin treatment, the more can be done and the better the results.
+Even in cases where osteoarthritis is relatively severe, a large amount can still be done to reduce the pain associated.

 Most neck pain is due to strains of the small joints between the vertebrae and over-active muscles.
 Your chiropractor can treat most causes of neck pain effectively.